 Do not decide based on the comparison table alone.
 Build the five-layer TCO for your specific stack, get competing quotes, and run the five-year model.
 The difference between the right answer and the wrong answer is usually a spreadsheet that takes two hours to build.

 For companies at $10M–$100M evaluating erp alternatives mid-market, the realistic shortlist is five options.
 Odoo is the lowest-TCO choice and the strongest option if your AI mandate requires schema access.
 Dynamics 365 BC is the right call for Microsoft-heavy shops.
 SAP Business One covers complex manufacturing BOM but is not a cost-reduction choice.
 Acumatica owns field service and construction at the vertical level, but model the consumption pricing before signing.
-Staying and negotiating delivers 15–25% savings without migration risk, if the stack is stable and you run the process with a real alternative in hand.
+Staying and negotiating avoids migration risk entirely, if the stack is stable and you run the process with a real alternative in hand.
 The choice between alternatives to netsuite comes down to two variables: what operational gap you are solving, and whether schema ownership for AI matters to your board.

 Sources